openshift/console/frontend/packages/console-dynamic-plugin-sdk/docs/api.md

 ### Summary

-A hook for launching a modal for editing a Kubernetes resource's annotations.
+A hook that provides a callback to launch a modal for editing Kubernetes resource annotations.